The quantum Kibble-Zurek mechanism: the role of boundary conditions, endpoints and kink types: Introduction

 The remainder of this article is organized as follows.
-In Section \ref{sec:Models}, we introduce the two models studied in this work: the transverse field Ising model and the 3-state Potts model.
+In Section \ref{sec:Models}, we introduce the two one-dimensional (1D) models studied in this work: the transverse field Ising model and the quantum 3-state Potts model.
 Section \ref{sec:Methods} provides a concise review of the Tensor Network algorithms used in our simulations, along with relevant technical details.
 In Section \ref{sec:SS}, we investigate the influence of system size on the Kibble–Zurek mechanism.
 Section \ref{sec:Kinks} presents an alternative approach to counting kinks by focusing exclusively on isolated kinks, and we show that this method is more robust to changes in the final point of the sweep through the transition.
 In Section \ref{sec:Boundaries}, we compare various boundary conditions, demonstrating that fixing the boundaries—either on the same or in different directions—yields more accurate results than leaving them free.
+Section~\ref{sec:Rydberg} applies our alternative kink definition to the Ising transition in the Rydberg atoms model.
 Finally, Section \ref{sec:Conclusion} summarizes our findings and offers concluding remarks.